Rules and categories

 feature.

 This typically doesn't impact anything except internal compiler validation: when the JSON format is supported, the compiler does more strict checks to prevent name collisions in the JSON names for fields and enum values.
-But it could impact the output of code generation plugins, and it does impact how the schema can change in the future, possibly allowing changes to a message or an enum that are not amenable to using JSON encoding.
+However, it could impact the output of code generation plugins, and it does impact how the schema can change in the future, possibly allowing changes to a message or an enum that aren't amenable to using JSON encoding.

 MESSAGE_SAME_MESSAGE_SET_WIRE_FORMAT